-Serbia, report: Overhauls and modernization of TPPs and HPPs, loans and bilateral state arrangements29.
-April 2014. / News Serbia Energy
+Serbia, report: Overhauls and modernization of TPPs and HPPs, loans and bilateral state arrangements, News Serbia Energy

 Adequate and reliable electricity supply is the cornerstone of every modern society.
 Due to the strict conditions that Serbia must fulfill in order to be one step closer to the European Union, it is necessary to adjust the energy sector to European environmental standards (one third of total EU legislation relating to the environment).
 And this requires huge investments, primarily in the modernization and rehabilitation of existing thermal power and hydropower plants.
 In the EU accession process, the importance of foreign investment is huge for Serbia.
 Demand for electricity grows, and we need to provide the state energy stability, but also to meet strict environmental principles, which EU sets us in the path of accession.

 The minister, prof. Dr. Zorana Mihajlovic, recently announced that 10 billion EUR was planned to be invested in the next ten years in the energy sector and environmental about.

 There are actually a number of significant projects for the revitalization and modernization of existing power plants.

 In the Subsidiary Company “TE -KO Kostolac” has begun the revitalization of unit B1.
 Revitalization of unit B1 is one of the projects of the First phase of an international loan arrangement with the People’s Republic of China, started in early March in TPP “Kostolac B”.
 The reconstruction of this unit should contribute to increase his life expectancy for 20 years.
 After modernization, the thermal unit will contribute to greater energy and environmental system stability, reducing the number of outages, an increase in power and energy efficiency.
 So far, the revitalization of unit B2 in “Kostolac B” has been completed, and besides revitalizing the unit B1, follows the construction of new desulphurization system.